8888 Uprising: Significance

 Today, the uprising is commemorated by Burmese expatriates and citizens.
 In Thailand, students also commemorate the uprising every 8 August.
 On the 20th anniversary of the uprising, 48 activists were arrested for commemorating the event in Burma.
 The event garnered much support for the Burmese people internationally.
 Poems were written by students who participated in the protests.
 The 1995 film Beyond Rangoon is a fictionalized drama which is based on the events that took place during the uprising.

 The uprising led to the death and imprisonment of thousands of individuals.
 Many of the deaths occurred inside the prisons, where prisoners of conscience were subjected to inhumane torture and deprived of basic provisions, such as food, water, medicine, and sanitation.
 From 1988 to 2012, the military and the police illegally detained and imprisoned tens of thousands of leaders of the Burmese pro-democracy movement, as well as intellectuals, artists, students, and human rights activists.
 Pyone Cho, one of the leaders of the uprising, spent 20 years of his adult life in prison.
 Ko Ko Gyi, another leader of the uprising, spent 18 years of his life in prison.
 Min Ko Naing was placed in solitary confinement for nine years for his role as a leader of the uprising.
 Because the uprising began as a student movement, many of the individuals who were arrested, imprisoned, tortured, and killed by the police and the military were high school and university students.

 Many of the student leaders of the uprising became lifelong human rights activists and leaders of the Burmese pro-democracy movement.
 Nineteen years later, many of these same activists also played a role in the 2007 Saffron Revolution.
 The 88 Generation Students Group, which is named after the events of 8 August 1988, organised one of the first protests which eventually culminated in the Saffron Revolution.
 But prior to the outbreak of large-scale demonstrations, its members were arrested and given lengthy prison sentences of up to 65 years.
 The activists who were arrested included prominent individuals such as Min Ko Naing, Mya Aye, Htay Kywe, Mie Mie, Ko Ko Gyi, Pyone Cho, Min Zeyar, Ant Bwe Kyaw, and Nilar Thein.
 Though not an 88 Generation Students Group member, a solo protester Ohn Than also joined the demonstration.
 All of them were released in a general amnesty in 2012.
 They continue to work as politicians and human rights activists in Myanmar.
-They also campaigned for the National League for Democracy in the 2015 general election.
+They also campaigned for the National League for Democracy (NLD) in the 2015 general election.
 Pyone Cho, one of the main leaders of the 88 Generation, was elected to the House of Representatives in the 2015 Election.